• Skip to primary navigation

 December 04, 2020 at 1:49 pm

 Thank you for this simply beautiful quilt pattern.
-I make a LOT of baby quilts and send them far and wide, first baby, eighth baby–you’re getting a quilt.
+I make a LOT of baby quilts and send them far and wide, first baby, eighth baby--you're getting a quilt.
 I often use an aqua colorway as that can be used for boy or girl.
 But I am so happy to add this pink sweetie to my gifting stash.

 Reply